 Why live in Australia?
-There are more reasons than you could imagine…here’s our guide to all the amazing reasons why you should you to move to Australia in 2020!
+There are more reasons than you could imagine…here’s our guide to all the amazing reasons why you should move to Australia from the UK in 2023!

 It’s a country which prides itself on being fair and on giving everyone “a fair go”.
-That’s because of the way in which it was settled so many years ago.
-With some of its earliest migrants being people with criminal records, it was thought essential that everyone should be judged by their current conduct and given a fair crack of the whip.
+That’s because of how it was settled so many years ago.
+With some of its earliest migrants being people with criminal records, it was thought that everyone should be judged by their current conduct and given a fair crack of the whip.

-This attitude has paid off and now, Australia is famous for the great humour and the sporting prowess of its people and of course, for its stunning scenery.
+This attitude has paid off and now, Australia is famous for its great humour, the sporting prowess of its people and its stunning scenery.

-If you’ve dreamed of moving down under, then it’s probably time to look at some of the most important and relevant reasons to make the move to Australia!
+If you’ve dreamed of moving down under, then it’s probably time to look at some of the most important reasons to make the move to Australia!